The TP Range - February 2019

 This summary was provided by Olivier Michiels, Senior Manager, BDO Belgium

-You can read more about the European Commission’s plans here and here.
+Read more about the European Commission’s plans

 Another safe habor rate is applicable to low-value intragroup services transactions, assuming that the following conditions are met: (i) the markup has been applied on the basis of a cost plus method and is not more or less than 5 percent of costs in the case of receipt or provision of services, respectively, (ii) the service provider is not located in a tax haven, and (iii) the service recipient owns the calculation presenting the type and level of costs included in calculating the value of the transaction, as well as the methodology and justification related to the applied allocation keys.
 Along with the safe harbor rate, Poland’s Ministry of Finance introduced other transfer pricing rules related to country-by-country reporting, selection of a transfer pricing method, and the use of discounted cashflow models for valuation of intangibles, also effective January 1.